Laura Hausler Laura Hausler

 Looking a white plaster is such an interseting experience of the color that exists in white!
 So much color

-After I enjoyed creating a thumbnail I begin makeing other studies.
-Below I am testing different pigments, and their capacties to makethe greys I am seeking for the final painting.
-I am looking to find a feeling of smooth thinking on my palette in this process.
-I ask repeatedly, how will I cool this efficiently and how will I gently warm this pigment efficiently….
+Below I am testing different pigments, and their tinting and toning abilities.
+I want to make chromatic grey options and I am seeking for the final painting to have the visual experience of neutral tones that reflect mixtures using chroma to avoid the sensation of flatness in the work.
+I am adamant about this because of the dimension afforded to the work developed this way.
+I am looking to find a feeling of smooth thinking on my palette in this process and be in the zone while working.
+I ask repeatedly, how will I cool this efficiently and how will I gently warm this pigment efficiently.

 This sketch was an exploration into how I can manipulate warm and cool light on a white object using a palette of just three colors.
 For me, this was so interesting as my eyes opened to more chroma on the subject and I felt my drawing/painting begin to search for using changes in chromatic planes to suggest value.
 This is a quality I believe is very tough to learn and teach.
 I am thrilled to be exploring this section of working with oils alone in my studio.
 More than ever, I am believing that color is so relative that personal exploration is the most sane way to learn about color.
 At the end of the day, no one sees what you see…..